yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/cloud-add-peering.md

 showAsideToc: true
 ---

-The **Peering Connections** tab displays a list of peering connections configured for your cloud that includes the peering connection name, cloud provider, the name or ID of the peered VPC, the name of the Yugabyte VPC, and status of the connection.
+The **Peering Connections** tab displays a list of peering connections configured for your cloud that includes the peering connection name, cloud provider, the network name (GCP) or VPC ID (AWS) of the peered VPC, the name of the Yugabyte VPC, and status of the connection.

 ![Create VPC peer](/images/yb-cloud/cloud-networking-vpc.png)